-In a Just musical scale, semitone frequencies relate to the
+In a Just musical scale, the frequency of each semitone

-3/2 of the tonic while a musical fourth vibrates at 4/3 of the tonic.
+3/2 of the root frequency while a musical fourth is 4/3 of the root.

-the semitones will no longer have just ratios and the scale will sound noticeably out of tune.
+off the Just ratios and the shifted scale will sound noticeably out of tune.

-produces harmonic frequencies that are already in or suggested by the original notes, with pleasing results.
+produces frequencies that are already present in or suggested by the

-A 440Hz tonic, for example, beating with a 220Hz sub-octave generates a
+For example, a 440Hz root beating with a 220Hz sub-octave generates a

 difference frequency of 220Hz (already present) and a sum frequency of